 - You or your attorney agreed in writing that the debt collector may contact other people.

 A debt collector can contact your spouse.
-If you are under 18 years old or live with your parents or guardian, a debt collector can contact your parents or guardian.
+A debt collector can contact your parents or guardian if you are under 18 years old or live with them.
 A debt collector can also contact your attorney and, if otherwise allowed by law, credit reporting companies (Equifax, Experian, and TransUnion) about your debt.

 For more information about debt collection restrictions, see Harassment and Call Restrictions.